 Oakwood eventually joined with other nearby Methodist Churches to form what eventually became the Joelton Charge, consisting of Oakwood, Forest Grove, Martin’s Chapel and Greenville United Methodist Churches.
 All four churches shared one pastor who preached at two of the churches on alternate Sundays.
 One of the pastors during this era rode a horse to the churches and on one occasion experienced riding a bicycle.

 A parsonage was built in 1911 near Oakwood Church.
 Men from all four churches helped with the building process, donating their labor.
 Before the parsonage was built the pastor(s) had a room and ate their meals with a family near Oakwood.
 The original parsonage was sold and in 1989 Oakwood built a new parsonage.

 Five Sunday school rooms were added to the NW side of the Oakwood sanctuary in 1929.
 A full basement was added in 1960 to serve as a fellowship hall.
-Central heat and air conditioning and storm windows were added in 1978.
-Also in 1978 a new adjacent stand-alone, building was added with six Sunday school rooms and rest rooms.
+Central heat, air conditioning, and storm windows were added in 1978 as well as the addition of a new adjacent stand-alone building with restrooms and six Sunday school rooms.
 This building is named 'Master’s Hall' in memory of former pastors, Wayne and Doyle Masters, who were brothers.
 The mortgage burning ceremony for the building occurred at the Annual Homecoming in 1980.
 A vestibule to the sanctuary was added in 1982.
 A church sign was added and aluminum siding was added to the sanctuary in 1983.
 The fellowship hall was renovated and remodeled in 2003 with new kitchen cabinets and appliances.
 In 2010 the children’s play tower was refurbished and enhanced with fencing and rubber mulch.